LM SEND Scheme of Work

 Sarah has enjoyed primary classroom teaching in schools in Leicester City and County and over time she has taught all primary year groups from EYFS to Year 6, including being a school's Music Specialist.
 Sarah started working for LSMS in 2012 as the Area Music Leader for Leicester City in which she delivered whole class ensemble tuition on the flute and supported Music Coordinators in City schools.

 Sarah is currently the Specialist Leader in Education (Music) at LSMS; utilising her music degree and PGCE to support Primary Headteachers and Music Co-ordinators in providing their pupils with high quality music provision.
-Previously Sarah implemented and led the creation of the LSMS Primary Music Curriculum supported by group of LSMS Lead Practitioners.
+Previously Sarah implemented and led the creation of the LM Primary Music Curriculum supported by group of LM Lead Practitioners.
 She has introduced and led a range of exciting an innovative musical opportunities in SEN schools and the Children's Hospital School.

 Mark Wilson is a Teacher and Music Coordinator at Dorothy Goodman School.
 He is currently undertaking a PGCert, in partnership with LSMS, in Sounds of Intent.